 The Washington Post first reported that Trump used the word during a meeting about immigration with Democratic and Republican lawmakers on Jan.
 11, and news media around the world followed up.
 Fearful of offending their audience, some outlets referred to “a profanity” instead of repeating “shithole.”
 Others opted for “S-hole.”
 But CNN and NBC, as well as NPR and its affiliates, decided there was news value in repeating Trump’s alleged language.

 That did not go over well with some viewers, many of whom said they were watching the news with their children.
 The FCC allows the public to register complaints online and by phone about programs on radio, broadcast television, and cable television.

 “I was watching CNN and saw that they broadcast they word, ‘shithole’ on their graphic banner,” wrote a viewer from Jersey City, New Jersey.
 “I understand that it was used in context about the President’s words this past week.
 I don’t believe that word belongs on Television verbally or written, in fear of our children being exposed to it at a younger than desired age and should not become the norm under ANY circumstances.
 That word typed out as, “Sh***ole”, would suffice.
 I hope the FCC has a shared understanding of the importance of this issue and for the sake of our youth at 5 o’clock in the afternoon.”

-Profanity is prohibited on the airwaves between the hours of 6 a.m. and 10 p.m.
+Profanity is prohibited on the public airwaves between the hours of 6 a.m. and 10 p.m.
 But the FCC will take news value into consideration when determining if a broadcaster should be fined.
 The regulator has not taken enforcement actions on any of the indecency complaints it has received about broadcasters repeating Trump’s use of “shithole.”